Deltora Quest (TV series): Characters

-At the start of the series, the Shadow Lord is a malevolent entity who has taken over the land of Deltora after destroying its protection against him, the Belt of Deltora, and scattering the gems that give it power.
-He resides in the Shadowlands beyond the mountains of Deltora, but regularly communicates with Fallow, his servant who runs his operations in Deltora from the palace of Del.
-He frequently has Fallow send servants to stop the trio from continuing the quest, and expresses fury when they fail.
+The Shadow Lord is a malevolent entity who has taken over the land of Deltora after destroying its protection against him, the Belt of Deltora, and scattering the gems that give it power.
+He resides in the Shadowlands, beyond the mountains of Deltora, but regularly communicates with Fallow, his servant who runs his operations in Deltora from the palace of Del.
+He frequently has Fallow send servants to stop the trio from continuing their quest, and expresses fury when they fail.
 He is shown to be a master schemer, never having just one plan.